ottokyt20/project-work-kytomaki-otto/README.md

 # Introduction to Programming - Project Work - Otto Kytömäki

-## About the project
+## About the project and its features

 Screencast link:

-ProjThis project is a simple contact application.
+This Java-project was made during Introduction to Programming course.
+This project is a simple contacts application.
 User can create, remove, edit and display contacts.
 Contact data includes the following: first name, last name, phonenumber, email address, address (street name and house number) and personal id (finnish).
 Contacts are stored in a csv-file.
+User input is validated.

 ## How to use?